ipni/go-libipni/dagsync/README.md

 ### Subscriber

-The `Subscriber` handles subscribing to a topic, reading messages from the topic and tracking the state of each publisher.
+The `Subscriber` reads advertisement chains from index-providers.
+Its announcement receiver receives libp2p pubsub messages from a topic and direct HTTP announcements.
+The Subscriber reads advertisements is response to announcement messages.

 Create a `Subscriber`: